-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 Clarification

-This is incorrect, and you must use an hreflang element for the self-referencing element.
+This is incorrect, and you must use a hreflang element for the self-referencing element.

-For example, if the hreflang tags are on the local pages should look like this.
+For example, if the hreflang tags are on the local pages they should look like this.

 Argentina Site – https://www.mysite.com/ar/